albertz/commandergenius/readme.txt

 License information
 ===================

-The libSDL port itself is licensed under LGPL.
+The libSDL port itself is licensed under LGPL, so you may use it for commercial app without releasing sources, however you'll have to release the file ChangeAppSettings.sh to allow linking newer version of libSDL with your compiled application, as LGPL requires.
-It contains separate libraries under project/jni, each of which has it's own license, I've tried to compile all LGPL-ed libs as shared libs but you should anyway inspect the licenses of the libraries you're linking to if you're creating closed-source app.
+It contains separate libraries under project/jni, each of which has it's own license, I've tried to compile all LGPL-ed libs as shared libs but you should anyway inspect the licenses of the libraries you're linking to if you're creating closed-source app. libMAD is licensed under GPL, so if you're planning to make commercial app you should avoid using it, otherwise you'll have to release your application sources under GPL too.

 The "Ultimate Droid" button theme by Sean Stieber is licensed under Creative Commons - Attribution license.